 Castor oil’s analgesic and anti-inflammatory properties help to relieve joint discomfort and even aid digestion.
 You can use the oil topically to help relieve Arthritis symptoms.
 The oil’s anti-inflammatory ricinoleic acid seeps into the skin, reducing inflammation and soreness in the joints.
 Due to these properties, it also helps with bone spurs.

-Helps with Menstrual cramps
+4. Helps with Menstrual cramps

 The omega-9 in the oil relieves pain and discomfort by penetrating deep into the skin to increase circulation and relieve cramps.
-A warmed castor oil pack, similar to using a hot water bottle, provides a relaxing relief from discomfort and uncomfortable cramps.
+A warm castor oil pack, similar to using a hot water bottle, provides a relaxing relief from discomfort and uncomfortable cramps.
 Castor oil boosts circulation and blood flow.
 Although it reduces menstrual discomfort, it may not be suitable for people who have heavy periods.

-Helps with fibroids
+5. Helps with fibroids

 Castor oil offers a wide range of therapeutic benefits.
 It breaks up blockages and flows blood in the female reproductive area, softens masses, avoids the accumulation of extra endometrial tissue, and restores normal periods.

-Promotes hair growth
+6. Promotes hair growth

 Castor Oil’s natural characteristics help to enhance the condition and development of hair.
 The fatty acids and omegas support the hair shaft as it grows, helping it to grow stronger and longer.
 And its oxygenating capabilities stimulate the hair follicle, which lengthens the growth phase of the follicle when rubbed into the scalp or brows.

-Helps dry eyes and Cataracts
+7. Helps dry eyes and Cataracts

 Many well-known brands of eye drops use castor oil as a component.
 This is because research has shown that castor oil helps improve eye irritation and dryness.
 The oil forms a thin, non-intrusive coating over the eye, preventing water from evaporating from the surface of the eye.

 Apply a tiny quantity of castor oil to each eyelid.
-The oil’s anti-pruritic properties aid in the relief of dry, painful, cataracts and itchy eyes.
+The oil’s anti-pruritic properties aid in the relief of dry, painful cataracts and itchy eyes.
 It is a fantastic natural option for people who suffer from dry eyes or hay fever.

-It is a natural moisturizer
+8. It is a natural moisturizer

 Ricinoleic acid helps the skin stay moisturized, and creates a barrier on the skin that reduces water loss and retains its moisture.